Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: The fluctuating Boltzmann equation

 The convergence towards the limiting process \eqref{eq: OU} was conjectured by Spohn in \cite{S83} and the non-equilibrium covariance of the process at two different times was computed in \cite{S81}, see also \cite{S2}.
 The noise emerges after averaging the deterministic microscopic dynamics.
 It is white in time and space, but correlated in velocities so that momentum and energy are conserved.

-At equilibrium the convergence of a discrete-velocity version of the same process at equilibrium was derived rigorously in \cite{Rez}, starting from a dynamics with stochastic collisions (see also \cite{vK74,KL76,meleard} for fluctuations in space-homogeneous models).
+At equilibrium the convergence of a discrete-velocity version of the same process was derived rigorously by Rezakhanlou in \cite{Rez}, starting from a dynamics with stochastic collisions (see also \cite{vK74,KL76,Tanaka82,Uchiyama83,Uchiyama88,meleard} for fluctuations and space-homogeneous models).

 The physical aspects of the fluctuations for the rarefied gas have been thoroughly investigated in \cite{EC81,S81,S83}.
 We also refer to \cite{BGSRSshort}, where we gave an outline of our results and strategy.
 Here we would like to recall only a few important features.